mekkablue/Glyphs-Scripts/README.txt

 Copy layer to layer: Copies paths from one Master to another.
 Needs Vanilla.
 Fill up empty layers: Copies paths from one Master to another.
 But only if target master is empty.
 Needs Vanilla.
 Find and Replace in Layer Names: Replaces text in all layer names (except Master layers) of selected glyphs.
 Useful if you use the bracket trick in many glyphs.
 Needs Vanilla.
+Show next/previous instance: Jumps to next/previous instance in the preview section of the current Edit tab.
+Handy for attaching a keyboard shortcut to.
+Suggest instances: Calculates an ideal distribution of weight values between your masters.
+Outputs into the macro window.

 Metrics
 Center glyphs: centers all selected glyphs inside their width, so that LSB=RSB.